 When emergency conditions are resolved and normal operations resume, the EP will be deactivated by the ERTL or ERT.
-A formal announcement will be disseminated through various channels of communication deemed appropriate by the ERTL and ERT (if activated), including MountSafe, email, MSJ phone system, and other available sources.
+A formal announcement to students, staff, faculty, and the community, depending on the situation, will be disseminated through various channels of communication deemed appropriate by the ERTL and ERT (if activated), including MountSafe, email, MSJ phone system, social media, and other available sources.